Who can set up the environment?

 Keep the following in mind:

-- Rules can be assigned to users and groups.
-When a rules is applied to a group, it will take effect on users assigned to that group.
-For this reason, when first setting up, we recommend adding your rules to groups, so that you don't have to set up duplicate rules for your users.
+Rules can be assigned to users and groups.
+When a rule is applied to a group, it affects all users assigned to that group.
+For this reason, when first setting up, we recommend adding your rules to groups so that you don't have to set up duplicate rules for your users.